ameseee/kwk-curriculum-site/web-app/lessons/css-flexbox/index.md

 ## Flexbox

 There is more to learn about Flexbox, but we can do a lot with what we know.
-It will take a while to get used to; remember to use your dev tools and use that `border` property to help you understand what space each element is taking up.
+It will take a while to get used to; remember to use your Dev Tools and use that `border` property to help you understand what space each element is taking up.

 <div class="practice">
   <h2>Practice: Flexbox</h2>